triton-inference-server/server/docs/build.md

-The first step for any build is to checkout the [triton-inference-server/server](https://github.com/triton-inference-server/server) repo branch for the release you are interested in building (or the master branch to build from the development branch).
+The first step for any build is to checkout the [triton-inference-server/server](https://github.com/triton-inference-server/server) repo branch for the release you are interested in building (or the master/main branch to build from the development branch).
 Then run build.py as described below.
 The build.py script performs these steps when building with Docker.